JillKerrB/Pilates/README.md

 ## Testing

 * Header
 The header was created as the flex container "logo-nav-container", and then split into the logo and navigation menu horizontally,using classes "logo" and "nav-menu".
 Anchor links were added inside the logo and nav-menu classes to create the logo link, and the navigation links".
-An area-link was added to each navigation link to provide assistance to screen readers.

 - HTML Code